President; Director of Research

 Patterson understands that the more information people have about their wellbeing, the more they will make better choices to advance their lives.
 She was instrumental in helping to organize a series of Detroit Mayoral and Gubernatorial Town Halls on Poverty to achieve just that.
 The forums sought to empower Detroiters and to give them direct access to public leaders and a tangible voice in the issues that will shape their lives.

 Her strong, demonstrable commitment towards inclusive growth for a sustainable future for Detroit is what Patterson now brings to The PuLSE Institute.

-Chair, Academy of Fellows; Editor-in-Chief
+Dean, Academy of Fellows; Editor-in-Chief

 The PuLSE Institute

 Bankole Thompson is the Dean of the Academy of Fellows at The PuLSE Institute, where he directs the prestigious leadership program that brings together distinguished individuals across diverse sectors to engage in critical analysis of the underlying issues of poverty and how to proffer solutions.
 He is also the Editor-in-Chief providing editorial and strategic leadership on the issues that are being championed and published by the Institute.

 Thompson is an op-ed columnist at The Detroit News, where he writes a twice-a-week column on politics and culture.
 His column appears on Mondays and Thursdays.
 He also writes for The Guardian on politics and the economy.
 He also hosts the news/talk program REDLINE on 910AM-Detroit weekdays 12-2pm.
 His opinions about Detroit’s resurgence are sought by the international press and most recently, he was featured in a major documentary by a European Union-backed German/French television network regarding global inequality.
 In recognition of his journalistic contributions, the University of Michigan Bentley Historical Library, in 2015, established the “Bankole Thompson Papers,” a comprehensive collection to preserve his work for students and scholars.